christabor/flask_jsondash/README.md

 ```

 And voila!
 You can now edit the folder directly, and still use it as a normal pip package without having to reinstall every time you change something.

+## Tests

+Tests are limited at the moment to Python (small, but existant).
+JavaScript unit tests are forthcoming.
+You can run these tests using pytest (`pip install -U pytest`) and then running it in the tests folder: `pytest`.